 The first stop was the forbidden city.
-I was greeted with a tour guide who was trying to get me to do an English speaking tour of the spectacular site with him.
+I was greeted by a tour guide who was trying to get me to do an English speaking tour of the spectacular site with him.
 With less than 15 mins to the closing time of buying tickets and having no idea where to buy entry tickets, I agreed to let him give me a tour after haggling the price down and helped me to buy my ticket online.
 The forbidden city, also known as the Palace Museum is the largest palace complex in the world.
 It’s a beautiful sight, with a lot of detail and rich in history.
 The entrance fee is 20 CNY (about £2) for students and 40 CNY.
 I just pretended to be a student for a day, a girl gotta save some coins.

 After learning some interesting facts from my tour guide, we then walked past Tienanmen square and then proceeded into a tea shop in Jingshan Park and participated in a traditional tea ceremony.
 It was a good experience but my guide left the part where this is a paid experience costing 100 CNY.

 Later that day, I walked up to the steps towards the temple and saw amazing views overlooking the forbidden city.

-I got lost and had to get back a meeting point I agreed with my driver.
+I got lost and had to get back to a meeting point I agreed with my driver.
 I had no WiFi, no internet and no social media.
 Even google maps and YouTube is blocked, I then realised I was screwed.
 The sky was pitch black because the sun had set really early and it was freezing cold.
 I started walking into shops asking for directions and no one could really understand me.
 The language barrier hit me real hard in Beijing.
 The struggle was absolutely real!
 My friend did warn me about this but I only learned 2 words in Mandarin (Thank you = Xièxiè 谢谢 and Hello = Nǐ hǎo 你好)